lrspeiser/sigmagravity/README.md

 We propose Σ‑Gravity, a phenomenological enhancement model motivated by path-integral reasoning.
 Using a stationary-phase reduction of the gravitational path integral to $\mathcal{O}(v^2/c^2)$, we develop a multiplicative, curl-free operator $g_{\rm eff} = g_{\rm bar}[1+K(R)]$ acting on the Newtonian/GR response.
 The kernel employs exact elliptic-integral ring geometry and a Burr-XII coherence window $C(R) = 1 - [1+(R/\ell_0)^p]^{-n_{\rm coh}}$ justified by superstatistical decoherence models.
 All parameters $\{A, \ell_0, p, n_{\rm coh}\}$ are calibrated on observational data; simple density-based derivations and naive path-counting fail to reproduce the fitted values by factors of 10-2500× (Appendix H).
 The kernel multiplies the Newtonian response, vanishes in high‑acceleration, compact environments (Solar System), and rises where extended structure allows coherence (disks; cluster radii $\sim 10^2$ kpc).

 With a single universal parameter set for disks calibrated once on SPARC and then frozen, Σ‑Gravity reproduces the galactic radial‑acceleration relation at 0.087 dex scatter without any per‑galaxy tuning; the Milky Way star‑level analysis (§5.4) is a strict zero‑shot application yielding +0.062 dex bias and 0.142 dex scatter.
 For clusters, a projected Σ‑kernel with realistic baryons (gNFW gas + BCG/ICL), triaxial projection, source‑redshift distributions $P(z_s)$ and hierarchical calibration yields blind‑holdout coverage 2/2 inside 68% (Abell 2261, MACSJ1149.5+2223) with median fractional error 14.9%.
 The calibrated population amplitude is $\mu_A=4.6\pm 0.4$ with intrinsic scatter $\sigma_A\simeq 1.5$; the mass‑scaling of the coherence length is consistent with zero ($\gamma=0.09\pm 0.10$).
-A dedicated derivation-validation suite confirms that theoretical predictions miss the empirically successful parameters by factors of 10-2500×; we therefore present the model as principled phenomenology rather than first-principles derivation.
+A dedicated derivation-validation suite confirms that theoretical expectations miss the empirically successful parameters by factors of 10-2500×; we therefore present the model as principled phenomenology rather than first-principles derivation.
 We release complete, reproducible code paths and provenance manifests for all figures and results.

 ---

 ## 1. Introduction

-A persistent tension in contemporary astrophysics is that visible‑matter gravity—Newtonian in the weak field and General Relativity (GR) in full—systematically underpredicts orbital and lensing signals on galactic and cluster scales.
+A persistent tension in contemporary astrophysics is that visible‑matter gravity—Newtonian in the weak field and General Relativity (GR) in full—systematically undersuggests orbital and lensing signals on galactic and cluster scales.
 The prevailing remedy is to posit large reservoirs of non‑baryonic dark matter.
 An alternative class of ideas modifies the dynamical law itself (e.g., MOND and its relativistic completions) or the field equations (e.g., $f(R)$ gravity).
 In this work we take a different, conservative path: keep GR intact and ask whether coherent many‑path contributions around classical geodesics can multiplicatively enhance the Newtonian/GR response in extended systems while vanishing in compact, high‑acceleration environments.
 We call this framework Σ‑Gravity.
 Its core ingredients, soft assumptions, and empirical posture are laid out below and developed technically in the body of the paper.

 ### 1) What is the problem with current theories?

-Dark‑matter halos can be tuned to fit individual galaxies and clusters, yet at the population level they struggle to reproduce certain empirical regularities (e.g., the small scatter in the radial‑acceleration relation, RAR) without flexible per‑system freedom; conversely, modified‑gravity theories that reduce the freedom tend either to conflict with lensing or to require bespoke interpolating functions that are not derived from first principles.
+Dark‑matter halos can be tuned to fit individual galaxies and clusters, yet at the population level they struggle to reproduce certain empirical regularities (e.g., the small scatter in the radial‑acceleration relation, RAR) without flexible per‑system freedom; conversely, modified‑gravity theories that reduce the freedom tend either to conflict with lensing or to require bespoke interpolating functions that are not motivated by physical reasoning.
 The field thus faces a stark choice between explanatory power localized in per‑system fitting and universal laws that can miss key observables. Σ‑Gravity pursues a middle ground: preserve GR and its local tests, but account for scale‑dependent coherence that is negligible where systems are compact and becomes order‑unity where structures are extended and ordered (disks; intracluster gas).

 ### 2) QED‑inspired intuition: summing near‑geodesic paths